 Do this by describing and analyzing give (5) nurse-patient interactions that you participated in or observed during your clinical experience.
 If you have had interactive experience outside of your clinical experience that has had a significant impact on your understanding of interpersonal communication you may include it (only one) in the paper.
 If you observed an interaction in your clinical experience that had a significant impact on your understanding of interpersonal communication you may include one in the paper.
-Four interactions are of you interacting with patients/their family members.
-There can be only one interaction from outside clinical or that you observed.
+Four interactions must be of you interacting with patients/their family members.
+There can be only one interaction of you with a staff member, from outside clinical, or that you observed.